 - Alerts – Administrators and Manager can get notified when users perform certain activities

 Where Should You Save Your Files?

 If you want to change where you are saving files, Microsoft has a great article on moving documents between SharePoint and OneDrive for Business.
-And of course, if you need help migrating your data to Office 365, give us a call!
+And of course, if you need help migrating your data to Microsoft 365, give us a call!